kubeedge/website/content/en/blog/contributor-contest/index.md

 +++
-title = "KubeEdge contributor contest" subtitle = "To encourage open source community members participation in KubeEdge project, this contest is been conducted.
-KubeEdge maintainers welcome community members, individuals, organizations & students for this contest.
-Each winner will get a free pass to [KubeCon + CloudNativeCon & Open source summit, Shanghai, China 2019.](https://www.lfasiallc.com/events/kubecon-cloudnativecon-china-2019/) The contest will start on **20th April 2019** and end on **23rd May 2019.**" date = 2019-04-20 lastmod = 2019-04-20
+title = 'Win tickets to "KubeCon + CloudNativeCon & Open source summit, Shanghai, China 2019"' subtitle = "KubeEdge is an open source project, recently sandboxed under CNCF.
+It is one of the few, if not the only, open source edge computing platforms that has both cloud and edge parts opensourced." date = 2019-04-22 lastmod = 2019-04-22

 draft = false